 The ideal of happiness has always taken material form in the house, whether cottage or castle.
 It stands for permanence and separation from the world.–Simone de Beauvoir

 Frances Schultz recovered from a failed relationship and missteps in mid-life by buying and renovating a tiny dilapidated cottage with good bones.
-She wrote a therapeutic memoir about healing herself with the power and creativity of making a beautiful home.
+She wrote a therapeutic memoir, The Bee Cottage Story, about healing herself with the power and creativity of making a beautiful home.

 There are no rules about how a house becomes a home.
 It requires thought, time and attention, and putting your stamp on it by living in the space.
 As far as decorating, Schultz advises intuition; “If it feels right, it probably is.
 If it doesn’t, it isn’t.
 Instincts are not wrong.
 Ignoring them is…when a space is right for you; there is an instinctive response to it–an intuitive sense of how you would live there, where your things would go, what you would keep, and what you would change.
 It’s a project, not a struggle.”

 Ruth Bender, a long time friend, wrote these thoughts; “Making a home is a mentally engaging and creative gift to oneself.
 It is an expression of love to those we are lucky enough to actually be with and to those dear ones who are gone or far away.”

 Houses that become homes are like a poem.
 They have structure that represents how we want to live in the world.
 They shelter our feelings for people and beautiful surroundings we love.
 And if the home is nourishing to the soul and allows expression of the “inner self”, then we are fortunate to have created our own poetry of space.